praekelt/numi-api/docs/index.rst

 .. http:put:: /projects/(str:project_id)/dialogues/(str:dialogue_id)

-  Replaces the :ref:`description <data-dialogues>` of the dialogue with id ``dialogue_id`` in the project with id ``project_id`` with the description given in the request body and returns the given description, along with the dialogue's ``id`` and the ``url`` for accessing the dialogue's description.
+  Replaces the :ref:`description <data-dialogue>` of the dialogue with id ``dialogue_id`` in the project with id ``project_id`` with the description given in the request body and returns the given description, along with the dialogue's ``id`` and the ``url`` for accessing the dialogue's description.